manishrps/MB-920T00A-Microsoft-Dynamics-365-Fundamentals-Finance-and-Operations-Apps/Instructions/Labs/LAB[MB920]_M01_Lab7_Create_a_planned_work_order.md

 This is used to create any service orders that are missing from a continuous series of service orders.

 1. Select **OK**.

+1. Close the page and return to the Home page.